iredmail/docs/en_US/howto/letsencrypt-ee.md

 [TOC]

-iRedMail generates a self-signed SSL certificate during installation, it's strongly recommended to use a valid ssl cert.
+iRedMail EE generates a self-signed SSL certificate during installation, it's strongly recommended to use a valid one.

-You can either request free cert, or buy one from ssl cert vendors.
-In this tutorial, we will show you how to request a free cert for host name `mail.mydomain.com` from __[Let's Encrypt](https://letsencrypt.org)__, and ssl related configurations in relevant software running on iRedMail server.
+You can either request free cert from vendors like [Let's Encrypt](https://letsencrypt.org), or buy one from other vendors.
+In this tutorial, we show you how to request a free cert for hostname `mail.mydomain.com` from Let's Encrypt, and update related configurations to use the cert/key files.

 Let's Encrypt supports wildcard host names, but it's not covered in this tutorial, please read its [User Guide](https://certbot.eff.org/docs/using.html)